Which tips make for effective essay body sections?

 Tip 6: Balance Source/Writer Voice

-The penultimate (2nd to last) tip in this lesson is about making sure that you balance the voice in your essay.
-As our short course on balancing voices explains in significant detail, a body paragraph should be a balance of source voice, mixed voice and writer voice depending on the elements being included, who is providing the information, and the referencing practices that acknowledge the source-based details.
+The penultimate (2nd to last) tip in this chapter is about making sure that you balance the voice in your essay.
+As our short reader on balancing voices explains in significant detail, a body paragraph should be a balance of source voice, mixed voice and writer voice depending on the elements being included, who is providing the information, and the referencing practices that acknowledge the source-based details.
 A topic sentence, for example, should usually be in the Writer Voice, while a piece of evidence such as a fact or statistic would normally be taken from a source and would thus be presented in Source or Mixed Voice.

 Tip 7: Edit and Proofread Carefully